The second article of our volume series will take a look at the optimal back volume.

-If you have any further questions about the optimal back volume or any other topic about workout, please feel free to leave a comment below or contact us through our social media channels.
+If you have any further questions about the optimal back volume or any workout related topic, please feel free to leave a comment below or contact us through our social media channels.

-Now that we talked quite a lot about back workouts, I am interested in you guys.
+Now after I’ve talked quite a lot, I am interested in you guys.

 How does your optimal back volume workout routine look like?
-What is the exercise which brought you the most back gains?
+What is the exercise which brought you the best results?

-Leave a comment below and share your experiences!
+Leave a comment below and share your experiences with us!